-Consortium Membe. ame: Dennis Groh Title: Vice President, Chief Marketing Officer Company Name: Engineering Services Network, Inc. (ESN).
+Consortium Member ame: Dennis Groh Title: Vice President, Chief Marketing Officer Company Name: Engineering Services Network, Inc. (ESN). ۲

 Mr. Groh has more than 35 years of extensive experience in managing acquisition and information technology resources in both the public and private sectors.
 At ESN, his duties include helping generate business development initiatives and opportunities to lead ESN toward achieving its new business growth goals and objectives.
 He leads ESN's growth, sales, and marketing strategy through business development activities, and strategic planning.
 Mr. Groh is instrumental to ESN's effort in establishing new business alliances, cultivating strategies for establishing partnerships, and forming business relationships.
-He participates in deal negotiations, contract development, and leading new business expansion projects.
-Through his guidance he has led ESN's growth from a small business to a large business with new contract awards value at over \$61M as a result of his outstanding business development efforts.
+He participates in deal negotiations, contract development, and leading new business to a large business with new contract awards value at over \$61M as a result of his outstanding business development efforts.

 Before joining ESN, Mr. Groh was Executive Director of Business Development for federal civilian programs at RS Information Systems in McLean, VA.
-His extensive background includes seniorlevel management posts at STG Inc., where he was Vice President of the Corporate Development Office and Vice President of the Government-Wide Acquisition Contracts program; Siemens, where he was General Manager of the Government Business Office; and Computer Sciences Corp., where his vision and strategies enabled him to lead the Joint Defense Integrated Solutions (JDIS) Business Development Team.
+His extensive background includes senior-level management posts at STG Inc., where he was Vice President of the Corporate Development Office and Vice President of the Government-Wide Acquisition Contracts program; Siemens, where he was General Manager of the Government Business Office; and Computer Sciences Corp., where his vision and strategies enabled him to lead the Joint Defense Integrated Solutions (JDIS) Business Development Team.
 Mr. Groh was also Vice President of Business Development for Boeing Information Services.